+At its core, literacy is the ability to read, write, speak, listen, and understand effectively.
 Strong literacy skills are the foundation for success across all subjects and areas of life.
-When children can read fluently, comprehend what they read, and express themselves clearly through writing, they are better equipped to keep up with their studies and thrive academically.
-A child who reads and writes well is also more likely to stay engaged in school, feel empowered in the classroom, and succeed alongside their peers.
+When children read fluently, comprehend text, and express ideas clearly in writing, they are better prepared to meet academic demands and thrive in school.
+Proficient readers and writers are also more likely to stay engaged, feel confident in the classroom, and succeed alongside their peers.

 Students are taught how letters and sounds work together to form words — an essential foundation for strong reading skills.